 If you can’t hold the attention of your audience for a headline, how will you get them to read the rest of your article?
 No one will read your blog if you don’t pick an interesting headline.
 However, studies have shown that 8 out of 10 people will click to read your content if you get the headline right.

 You have one line to grab your reader.
 Intriguing titles can grab the reader’s attention by evoking curiosity through storytelling.
 What happens next?
 A strong headline draws readers in and encourages them to click through, but it should always be followed up by good, quality content.
-While headline may have baited you, the product and the copy need to back it up.
+While headline may have baited you, the product and the copy, ideally written by a UX writer, need to back it up.

 3. Keep Your Word Count High